abhidj0090/calcomp/exampleSite/content/english/blog/a-woman-writer-in-19th-century-bengal.md

 biography_image_webp = ""
 chapter = false
 date = 2021-06-27T18:30:00Z
-description = "A woman writer in 19th century Bengal" draft = true featured = true image = ""
+description = "Representation of works by woman writers in 19th century Bengal by Manaswita Sanyal" draft = true featured = true image = "/images/blog-manswita2-1.jpg" image_webp = "/images/blog-manswita2.webp"
-image_webp = ""
 index = 0
 next = false
 previous = false
-tags = []
-title = "A woman writer in 19th century Bengal"
+tags = ["Poetry", "Literature", "Feminism"] title = "A woman writer in 19th century Bengal"

 +++
 In _nineteenth century_ Bengal it was very hard to correlate women as poet or as a writer.
-At that period the image of a Bengali woman as a silenced, dependent, marginalized spending her day in housekeeping and has been cited everywhere.
+At that period the image of a Bengali woman as a silenced, dependent, marginalized spending her day in housekeeping and other domestic chores and has been cited everywhere.
 The reformed Bengali babu tried his best to remold his women who would be modern in outlook, at the same time be a traditional in _her_ inner nature. _Her_ attire education and whereabouts were prescribed by bhodrolok babu who's reformist zeal was riddled with many contradictions .

 That is not to say however that she didn't progress.
 In this quest to become modern so as to say writing gave her a space of her own. _She_ wrote sometimes in a gloomy corner of _her_ home, sometimes in the kitchen always aware of the prying and vigilant eyes of _her_ detractors. _She_ not only expressed herself through _her_ words but those words went well beyond what _her_ male counterparts could comprehend.
 Poetry among other writings became _her_ medium of expression and something which _she_ was able to accommodate in her routine.
 We see _her_ writing poems on a wide variety of subjects during this time.
 While many poems feature the acceptance of the dominant institutionalized value system (love, devotion, motherhood) which was very much imported from the Victorian culture, there were however some poetries in which _she_ challenged and criticized social evils and norms.
 These poems challenged prevailing ideologies or laws of widowhood, sati, female illiteracy and so on.